 We offset our direct operational carbon footprint by financing renewable energy projects around the world to mitigate the effects our operations have on the climate.

-During 2020, we offset 10,000 tonnes of CO2e, which accounted for all of PFG’s 2019 operational footprint.
-These emissions were offset through the purchase of Verified Carbon Standard-certified carbon credits in a wind power generation project that operates across various states in India traditionally reliant on fossil fuel generated electricity.
+This year, we offset 10,000 tonnes of CO2e, which accounted for all of the Group’s 2021 operational footprint.
+These emissions were offset through the purchase of carbon offset certificates in two projects.
+We reduced 9,800 tonnes of CO2e through producing electricity from wind power in Northeast Thailand, and 200 tonnes of CO2e in a wind power generation project in Bac Lieu Province, Vietnam.

 Reducing our carbon footprint